lavanyanigam/lavanyanigam/README.md

 ### 🚀 A Little About Me
 - I’m currently building my expertise in **Computer Vision & AI** as a Core Member of the Vision and Language Group.
 - I’m constantly learning and implementing new architectures.
-- Fun Fact: I speak a bit of German! (*Goethe-Zertifikat certified*)

 ---